-Figure 5.
-The change in annual total rainfall (a,b), the annual number of continuous dry days (c,d) and the annual number of continuous wet days (e,f) over the period 1960-2010.
+over the period 1960-2010.
 The maps and time series have been created in exactly the same way as Figure 3.
-The green vertical lines show the date of the flooding of 2010.
-Only annual regional averages are shown in b,d,f.
-All the trends have lower confidence as they are different from zero, as their 5th to 95th percentile slopes are of different signs, and hence are marked with dotted lines.
+The vertical green lines show the dates of the flooding in 2000 (Table 2).
+Only annual regional averages are shown in b,d,f).
+All the trends have lower confidence that they are different from zero, as their Figure 5.
+The change in the annual total rainfall (a,b), the annual number of continuous dry days (c,d) and the annual number of continuous wet days (e,f) 5th to 95th percentile slopes are of different signs, and hence are marked with dotted lines.